5T33Z0/Clover-Crate/ACPI/README.md

 ### FixTMR

 Removes the interrupt from the _TMR timer in the same way.
-It is deprecated and not used by Mac.
+It is no longer used on newer Macs but on Ivy Bridge it is still required to resolve IRQ conflicts so sound works (combine with `FixHPET`, `FixIPIC`, and `FixRTC`)

 ### FixWAK